opatiny/octanis-internship-workbook/docs/electronics/pcb/kicad.md

 __r :__ rotate
 __q :__ add a NC symbol

 - __no connect :__ blue cross on the right toolbar
 - edit the text at the bottom of a sketch: File -> Page Settings
 - add __power flags__ every time you have a tension difference at a connector
 - run debugger once schematic is finished -> you should correct all the errors
+- add MPN to a part: click on the Edit symbol fields icon in the schematic

 ### PCB